KollaboCH/hiring-challenges/README.md

 - extra bonus points for making us laugh

 ### Hints:
 - Progressive Web Apps need TLS endpoints.
-Sadly we have sites that do not offer https.
-If you still want to use one of these you need to hack around that.
+Sadly it could be that the site does do not offer https.
+If this is the case, you will need to hack around that.